Our Lunch Menu

 All children may bring in a labelled water bottle to drink in the classroom.

-Should your child have a Medical or Allergen Dietary requirement, please complete the forms below and return to the School.
+Should your child have a Medical or Allergen Dietary requirement, please complete the forms below and return to the School as soon as practicable.

 The Autumn menu is available to download below.